fairlearn/fairlearn/CONTRIBUTING.md

 This section heavily relies on the definitions from our [terminology guide](TERMINOLOGY.md).
 Specifically, we use the terms "reduction", "group data", "moment", and "parity" in the following.

-For all unfairness mitigation methods algorithm-specific parameters are passed to the constructor.
+For all disparity mitigation methods algorithm-specific parameters are passed to the constructor.
 The methods to fit a mitigator and predict values with the resulting model shall resemble the APIs used by scikit-learn as much as possible for the sake of ease of use.
 Any deviations are noted below.

 ### Reductions